peteamiri/Tutorials/AWS/AmazonWebServices.md

 ### General Best practices: ###

-Always user DNS Names instead of IP, this can be intetnal or External IP or DNS Names. this is applicable to EC2's, Loadbalancers
+Always user DNS Names instead of IP, this can be internal or External IP or DNS Names. this is applicable to EC2's, Loadbalancers

 ### Transfer Acceleration: ###